Endocrine Disruptor Testing Services

 Evaluating the Endocrine Disrupting Potential of

 Dr. Ira Koval shares insights that will help you navigate the challenges in the assessment of endocrine disruptor properties.
 Watch Now

 In addition our full portfolio of GLP endocrine disruptor assays listed below, the same studies may be run as non-GLP rapid-screening alternatives.

-Overview of assays for endocrine disruption as proposed by EPA and OECD:
+Assays for endocrine disruption as proposed by EPA and OECD: